quantumhu/testing2.0/intellij.md

 3. Clcik **Next**.
 4. In *GroupID* and enter a name that has format `<something>.<something>`.
 In *ArtifactID*, type any name.
 5. Chick **Finish**.
-6. In the *Project Menu*, find `pox.ml` under the project you made.
+6. In the *Project Menu*, find `pom.xml` under the project you made.
 Double click to open.
 7. Insert the following lines between *< properties >* and *< /properties >*:
 ```
 <project.build.sourceEncoding>UTF-8</project.build.sourceEncoding>